e-cagan/open-vocab-perception/README.md

 Open-vocabulary perception is the natural evolution of closed-class detection.
 Instead of training on a fixed taxonomy, the model accepts arbitrary text queries at inference time.
 This project demonstrates how to compose three state-of-the-art components — **GroundingDINO** (text → bounding box), **SAM 2** (bounding box → pixel mask), and **ByteTrack** (cross-frame identity) — into a unified, production-ready pipeline that scales from single images to streaming video.

 Built and tested on RTX 3050 Ti Laptop (4GB VRAM).
-All three components fit comfortably (~530MB total VRAM when loaded together).
+All three components fit comfortably (~530MB total VRAM in fp32, ~270MB in fp16).

 ---